MuhammadUsmanGM/developer-portfolio-assistant/portfolio_entry.md

-Excited to share my journey as an aspiring AI agent developer! ✨ I'm focused on building UV projects while honing my skills in Python and C++.
-I'm also diving into high-performance backend technologies and actively contributing to the open-source community.
-Check out my GitHub (https://github.com/MuhammadUsmanGM) to see my latest projects and contributions.
-Always eager to connect and learn from fellow developers!
-Let's build the future of AI together! 🚀
+Aspiring AI agent developer Muhammad Usman is making waves in the open-source community! ✨ With a strong foundation in Python and C++, Muhammad is actively building UV projects and exploring high-performance backend technologies.
+Check out his GitHub profile (https://github.com/MuhammadUsmanGM) to explore his 22 repositories and witness his journey firsthand.
+He's got some interesting projects in the works!

+Follow Muhammad's progress and join the conversation – he's eager to connect with fellow developers and open-source enthusiasts!
+Let's encourage and support emerging talent in the AI field.
+What are your favorite open-source AI projects?
+Share in the comments!

 #Python #OpenSource #AI